Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Seek urgent emergency care for:

-• Seizure-like event lasting more than 5 minutes
+• A seizure-like event lasting more than five minutes

 • Facial droop